wp-plugins/my-optional-modules/readme.txt

 * Post Voting: Add a vote box to each post via template function. (display top posts with a shortcode).

 = Regular Board =
+* Disclaimer: may not work with all installations as CSS may need to be tweaked on a THEME level.
 * Can set board to private (logged in users only)
 * Supports Gravatar
 * Supports Youtube/Youtu.be/image embedding (via URL)